pramindanata/architecture-katas/kata/santa-workshop/adr/05-handle-present-request-from-email.md

 ## Context

-With present requests sent into Santa email address, the system need a mechanism to retrieve inbound emails and analyze it into a format that can be understand by the rest of system.
-The system must also capable of retrieving and handling hundred thousand of emails per second at peak period.
+With present requests sent into Santa email address, the system need a mechanism to retrieve inbound emails and analyze it into a format that can be understood by the rest of system.
+The system must also capable of retrieving and handling many hundred thousand emails per second at peak period.

 ## Decision

 We choose **Amazon SES** to handle the retrieve inbound emails.
 It offers flexible pricing and can scale better than other alternatives.
-We also add a **Email Request Parser Service** to analyze the email content.
+We also add an **Email Request Parser Service** to analyze the email content.

 ![diagram](../asset/adr-05-diagram.svg)